Langchain Authorizer Integration

 Prevent unauthorized exposure of sensitive or personally identifiable information (PII) in model-generated responses using the PlainIDAnonymizer.
 This component masks or encrypts output fields based on user-specific entitlements, even if generated by the model.

-The PlainIDAnonymizer inspects the final output and dynamically applies redaction rules—masking or encrypting specified fields—based on Policies defined in PlainID.
+The PlainIDAnonymizer inspects the final output and dynamically applies redaction rules, masking or encrypting specified fields (required to choose at least one action), based on Policies defined in PlainID.
 This acts as a final guardrail, ensuring sensitive content does not reach unauthorized users regardless of what the LLM produces.

 1. Anonymize Sensitive Output in your application code: